-Trust fund balances are the aggregation of financial assets held in trust and primarily represent the amounts owed to beneficiaries as of September 30, 2021 and 2020 for which BTFA has a fiduciary responsibility.
+Trust fund balances are the aggregation of financial assets held in trust and primarily represent the amounts owed to beneficiaries as of September 30, 2022 and 2021 for which BTFA has a fiduciary responsibility.

-The subsidiary detail of IIM account balances contains approximately 10,900 and 10,800 special deposit accounts with balances totaling approximately \$27.3 million and \$23.4 million as of September 30, 2021 and 2020, respectively.
+The subsidiary detail of IIM account balances contains approximately 10,900 special deposit accounts with balances totaling approximately \$26.9 million and \$27.3 million as of September 30, 2022 and 2021, respectively.
 A significant portion all of the special deposit account monies held in the IIM Trust Funds relates to historical balances and has not been allocated because the allocation information for the funds has not been provided by BIA.
-Since the ultimate allocation is unknown at September 30, 2021, the portion attributable to the IIM Trust Funds is unknown.
+Since the ultimate allocation is unknown at September 30, 2022, the portion attributable to the IIM Trust Funds is unknown.

-The subsidiary detail of IIM account balances contains certain oil and gas holding accounts with balances totaling approximately \$69.7 million and \$46.4 million as of September 30, 2021 and 2020, respectively, which have not been distributed to beneficiaries.
+The subsidiary detail of IIM account balances contains certain oil and gas holding accounts with balances totaling approximately \$91.3 million and \$69.7 million as of September 30, 2022 and 2021, respectively, which have not been distributed to beneficiaries.
 Upon receipt of the allocation and accounting data, to be provided by ONRR and BIA, the monies will be distributed to the proper beneficiaries' accounts (note 7).

 A portion of trust fund balances represents estimated payments on production-type leases for which certain individual Indians and tribes hold an interest.
-When certain adjustments to production are identified, estimated payments received in excess of production are returned to the depositor or adjusted for in future payments.
+When certain adjustments to production are identified, estimated payments received in excess of production are returned to the depositor or adjusted for in future payments (note 7(b)).